ronnyml/snowplow-wiki/technical-documentation/1a-trackers/javascript-tracker/2-Specific-event-tracking-with-the-Javascript-tracker.md

 [**HOME**](Home) > [**SNOWPLOW TECHNICAL DOCUMENTATION**](Snowplow technical documentation) > [**Trackers**](trackers) > [**JavaScript Tracker**](Javascript-Tracker) > Specific event tracking

-*This page refers to version 2.5.0 of the Snowplow JavaScript Tracker.*
+*This page refers to version 2.5.0 of the Snowplow JavaScript Tracker, which has not been released yet.*
 *Click [here] [specific-events-v1] for the corresponding documentation for version 1.*
 *Click [here] [specific-events-v2.0] for the corresponding documentation for version 2.0.*
 *Click [here] [specific-events-v2.2] for the corresponding documentation for version 2.2.2.*